Dan J. Harkey

 o Fire map,https://www.latimes.com/wildfires-map/

-The loan lending process has many moving parts, requiring professional practitioners, standard and best practices, and sometimes unintentional substandard practices.
+The loan lending process has many moving parts, requiring professional practitioners, adherence to standards and best practices, and sometimes unintentional substandard practices.
 Unintended consequences frequently occur, for example, when the loan processor, title officer, underwriter, or the kids are sick, and the person does not come to work.

 Some transactions are more complex and require higher-level and third-party subcontract service providers.

-Third-party vendors are separate and distinct entities for the borrower and the lender involved in the lending process to facilitate the closing.
+Third-party vendors are separate and distinct entities that facilitate the lending process for both the Borrower and the lender involved in the closing.
 They are hired as independent contractors.

 Initial inquiry:

-As the procuring broker, I emphasize your crucial role in initiating the potential loan transaction.
+As the procuring broker, I would like to emphasize your crucial role in initiating the potential loan transaction.
 Brokers (agents) are the linchpin in fostering teamwork with the real estate agent or other referral sources.
-Your primary responsibility is to facilitate the process and ensure all material facts are collected and all necessary steps are taken to secure the loan.
-This includes engaging in a crucial initial inquiry with the prospective borrower.
+Our primary responsibility is to facilitate the process and ensure that all material facts are collected and all necessary steps are taken to secure the loan.
+This includes engaging in a crucial initial inquiry with the prospective Borrower.
 Your expertise and cooperation are highly valued and essential in this process, making you an integral part of the loan transaction.

-The initial inquiry is crucial, setting the tone for the loan transaction.
-The procuring broker's active participation in and initiation of the potential loan transaction is key to its success.
+The initial inquiry is crucial, as it sets the tone for the loan transaction.
+The procuring broker’s active participation in and initiation of the potential loan transaction is key to its success.

 o Type of property,